progami/DevOps-Journey/README.md

 docker-compose-dev.yaml ----> Primarly used in dev environment to build using Dockerfile.dev

-Dockerfile              ----> Builds a JS app using NPM, then deploys it via NGINX
+Dockerfile              ----> Builds a JS app using NPM, then deploys it via NGINX (Used by EBS)

 Dockerfile.dev          ----> Downloads all dependencies and starts JS app locally